grzesiek-galezowski/tdd-ebook/manuscript/340_Test-Driving_Value_object.md

 **Johnny**: That's because while you were drinking your tea, I extracted this type from an existing implementation that was already a response to false Statements.

 **Benjamin**: I see.
-So we didn't mock this class in other Statements, right?
+So we didn't mock the `TrainId` class in other Statements, right?

 **Johnny**: No. This is a general rule -- we don't mock value objects.
 They don't represent abstract, polymorphic behaviors.
 For the same reasons we don't create an interface and mocks for `string` or `int`, we don't do that for `TrainId`.

 ## Value semantics

-**Benjamin**: So is there anything for us left to write?
+**Benjamin**: So, given the existing implementation, is there anything left for us to write?

 **Johnny**: Yes.
-I decided that this `TrainId` should be a value object and my design principles for value objects demand it to hold some more guarantees than results from a mere refactoring.
+I decided that this `TrainId` should be a value object and my design principles for value objects demand it to hold some more guarantees than ones resulting from a mere refactoring.
 Also, don't forget that the comparison of train ids needs to be case-insensitive.
 This is something we've not specified anywhere.

 **Benjamin**: You mentioned "more guarantees".
 Do you mean equality?

 **Johnny**: Yes, C# as a language expects equality to follow certain rules.
-I want this object to implement them.
-Also, I want to implement `GetHashCode` properly and make sure instances of this class are immutable.
+I want this class to implement them.
+Also, I want it to implement `GetHashCode` properly and make sure instances of this class are immutable.
 Last but not least, I'd like the factory method `From` to throw an exception when null or empty string are passed.
-Neither of them should be considered a valid ID.
+Neither of these inputs should lead to creating a valid ID.

 **Benjamin**: Sounds like a lot of Statements to write.